 • treat common childhood illnesses

-• change the plan of care with a child’s doctor as needed
+• modify the plan of care with a child’s physician as needed

-• teach families about the effects of illness on a child’s growth and development
+• teach families about the effects of an illness on a child’s growth and development

 • teach kids about self-care and healthy lifestyle choices